yujunxian/TECHIN515-Lab3-SortingHat/README.md

 ## How would I improve the system?
 - Improve model accuracy and efficiency:
-- Currently, the decision tree is hand-coded and quite simplistic.
+- Currently, the decision tree is quite simplistic, with an accuracy around 70%.
 To improve accuracy:
     - Train a real model using scikit-learn on a larger dataset of user responses and real labels.
     - Use quantized models (e.g., TFLite) for faster inference on embedded systems.
     - Add confidence thresholds to avoid "guessing" too early.

 - Add sensors or enhance UX:
     - Voice input using a microphone and wake-word detection (like “Sorting Hat, begin!”).
     - Add vibration motor or speaker for haptic or sound feedback after sorting.
     - Use a proximity or capacitive touch sensor to start the quiz when a hand approaches (no need for a power/reset button).

 - Is decision tree still suitable?
 For the current setup (discrete inputs, small input space), the decision tree is ideal: fast, small memory footprint, easy to deploy.